spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-sccos.md

 *Memo Akeneo to Base - Product - Set Base Information* is the main Akeneo to Base transformer that processes all the basic product information.
 You must always select this transformer to enable the product data import.

-1. In *Client*, enter the Akeneo client you created at this step: [Connect Akeneo with Spryker Middleware Powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).
+1. In *Client*, enter the Akeneo client you created at this step: [Connect Akeneo with Spryker Middleware powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).
-2. In *Locale*, enter the locale from which you want to import data in Akeneo.
+2. In *Locale*, enter the locale from where you want to import data in the Akeneo PIM.
 For example, *en_US*.

 {% info_block infoBox "Locale in Akeneo" %}